pedryvo/pedryvo/README.md

 # Pedro Ivo :man_technologist:
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/pedroyvo/)](https://www.linkedin.com/in/pedroyvo/)

-### Hi! 👋
+### Hi!
 My name is Pedro Ivo and ...

- - 📚 I'm an eager learner and curious
+ - I'm an eager learner and curious
- - 💻🎮 NFSU2 is my favorite game
+ - I like to get into music and art in my spare time
- - 🔭 I like space stuff and all things related
+ - I like space stuff and all things related

- ### Feel free to get in touch 💬
+ ### Feel free to get in touch
  #### Main stack: Ruby, Javascript
- ### and always 🐧 Linux